Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 \subsubsection{Trade-offs between static and dynamic implementations}

-To better understand the practical implications of adopting a dynamic-circuit approach, we outline the trade-offs between static and dynamic implementations of QMDP.
-These differences clarify the respective strengths and limitations of each method when deployed on near-term quantum devices.
-Table~\ref{table:comparison} summarizes the comparison across key dimensions.
+Having established that the dynamic-circuit implementation reproduces the exact behavior of the static formulation while reducing qubit requirements, we now discuss the practical trade-offs that arise when deploying these approaches on near-term hardware.
+These differences clarify the respective strengths and limitations of each formulation when deployed on near-term quantum devices.
+Table~\ref{table:tradeoff} summarizes the comparison across key dimensions.

 Error Accumulation: Static implementations allocate all required qubits upfront and therefore avoid the need for mid-circuit measurement and reset, reducing exposure to reset and readout errors.
 However, the larger qubit footprint increases susceptibility to decoherence.
 Dynamic circuits invert this trade-off: by minimizing the qubit count, they mitigate decoherence but introduce repeated measurement and reset operations.
 Each reset step adds readout and initialization errors that accumulate across multiple time steps~\cite{Rudinger2022,Govia2023}.
 This contrast highlights a fundamental balance between decoherence and reset-induced error sources.